 - Music: explore tempo and the terms allegro and andante by clapping and listening to music.

 - Practical Living: make a blueberry surprise to enjoy like Bear in the story.
 Practice the skills of buttoning, tying shoes, and zipping to help your child get ready on time on his own.

-You can get Come Sit By Me at Maple Tree Publications.
+You can get Come Sit By Me at Learning House.

 Please note: This reviewer used the first edition of this book.
 There is now a version 2, and some of the books might be different, but the program is the same.

 Thank you to Alison from LearningMama for providing this review.
 Be sure to check out her homeschooling adventures on her blog.

 This looks really neat.
 My Little guy will be 4 this fall and I’ve been wanting to do something fun with him.
 I might wait until after Christmas to start something formal like this but I love the concept and I LOVE that it’s Canadian!! =)

 Me too!!
 I’m keeping this in my head for when my little guy is a bit older!
 I even own many of those books from my “must-buy-kids-book” addiction kicked in before I even had kids haha. 🙂

 I love the sound of this!
 Where can I get it from?

 oh dear! the link seems to be gone! thanks for letting me know.
 I will add it again. here’s where you can buy this: http://mapletreepublications.ca/product/come-sit-by-me/ Thanks!